 Miranda's tale of "the legend of winds" was added to the dub to provide an explanation for why Pokémon tears had the power to bring people back from the dead.
 In the original, she just didn't want anyone's lives to be endangered by the storm.
 This explanation was also mentioned by Amber in "The Birth of Mewtwo" dub, when she was dying and young Mewtwo began to cry, which was all cut from the film.

-Broken Aesop: the movie's end morale in the English version was changed from "All Life Is Equal" to "Fighting Is Wrong"...in a series whose entire profit comes from glorified dog fighting.
+Broken Aesop: the movie's end moral in the English version was changed from "All Life Is Equal" to "Fighting Is Wrong"...in a series whose entire profit comes from glorified dog fighting.

 Though one could argue that the real aesop was about pointlessly fighting to the death is wrong, which is actually true when you think about it.

-Not only that, but the original "All Life Is Equal" Aesop still remains in the English Dub, because Mewtwo realizes that no matter how you're born, the life you live determines who you are and no person (or Pokemon) is more worthy of life then the next just because of how they were born.
+Not only that, but the original "All Life Is Equal" Aesop still remains in the English Dub, because Mewtwo realizes that no matter how you're born, the life you live determines who you are and no person (or Pokémon) is more worthy of life than the next just because of how they were born.

-Cheaters Never Prosper: The pirate trainer releases three pokémon at the same time in a one-on-one battle.
-Pikachu wastes all three at once.
+Cheaters Never Prosper: The pirate trainer releases three Pokémon at the same time in a one-on-one battle.
+Pikachu wastes all three at once (despite one of them being a Golem, which being a Ground-type Pokémon should be immune to electricity).

 Conspicuous CG: Several examples, but the most conspicuous is the huge door to Mewtwo's arena.
 The original Japanese theatrical cut was almost wholly hand-drawn; the CG was added to the Japanese video release and that cut is the one that was adapted internationally.